 18.00-19.00: Research, Atmosphere & Setting

-Extras: You will be asked to submit an extract in which a key plot development occurs, together with a brief description of where this fits into your story.
+Extras: The attendees to be workshopped will be asked to submit an extract in which a key plot development occurs, together with a brief description of where this fits into their story.
 This will be discussed in Week 3.

 Week 3: Wednesday 3rd October

 Novelist Ian McGuire will explore the basic structural requirements, how genre influences them and how you can play with and subvert readers' expectations.